mbtestorg2022/ocw-www/content/pages/welcome-to-the-nextgen-ocw-beta-site.md

 ---
 content_type: pages
+draft: false
-title: Welcome to the NextGen OCW beta site!
+title: Welcome to NextGen OCW!
 uid: 6d308f4c-fa8a-497e-b21b-989af4fbf7bb
 ---
-#### **As we develop our new platform for MIT OpenCourseWare, you can help us make it better by exploring this preview site and giving us feedback.**
+#### **We have been actively developing NextGen OpenCourseWare the last two years and will continue to make improvements to the site and our services.
+You can help us make it better by exploring this site and giving us feedback.**

-- Please visit this site on any device you have: mobile phone, tablet, laptop, etc.
 - Use the “feedback” button located on the right side of the screen to tell us what you think.
+- You can give more general feedback in our [user survey](https://mit.co1.qualtrics.com/jfe/form/SV_b2QdlmQmJ2KYCCW).
 - You’ll see changes to the site over time, so please come back to visit periodically.

 **Thank you for interest, feedback, and support of OCW!**